Purpose of the document

 - restrictions from possible third-party layers (phone provider/vendor layers, corporate security settings…)

 - card recognition by the hardware and software devices (should you have any questions, please contact the relevant manufacturer and editor)

 Transactions and operations in message mode: Sips Office

 Sips Office is an interface that works through a server-to-server dialog.
 It enables you to manage your own payment pages as well as your own management interface.
 This interfacing mode provides you with numerous advantages:

-For payment, if you use Sips Office , you have chosen to capture your customers' payment data yourself before sending them to Sips Office .
+If you use Sips Office for payment, you have chosen to capture your customers' payment data yourself before sending this data to Sips Office.
 Therefore, you will have to develop the interfacing with your customers, and handle the security and regulatory aspects accordingly.

 File-based transactions and operations: Sips Office Batch

 The Sips Office Batch interface enables you to build transaction and operation files, and then upload them to a secure FTP account.
 Sips Office Batch notably enables you to perform mass cash management operations, but also recurring payment and subscription.

 It must be noted that the syntax of Sips Office Batch and Sips Office requests is almost identical.
 When constructing requests, only the specificities due to the technical interfaces will differentiate them.
 This greatly facilitates the transition from one to the other for complementary uses.